 The race is now on to commercialize graphene as an integral part of the nanotechnology industry.
 China is leading the race at present.
 American companies have entered the race as well, especially since there are substantial security implications and increasingly important applications of graphene.
 Its ultra-thin structure allows for sheets of the material to be stacked to increase energy storage and possibly double the current capacity of the new ultracapacitors.
 A graphene-based core additive has been developed for various types of high-energy density lithium-ion battery applications.
 This is a new technology platform that helps lithium-ion battery manufacturers achieve superior performance.
-Supplements of the property of the property important in the property in t

 Graphene-based products are in development and are actively being studied in Europe, but Asia and the U.S. are currently leading when it comes to patent publications - even though it was pioneered in Britain.
 Universities, corporations (IBM and others) and governments in Asia, Europe and North America are leading the effort.
-Industry and Wall Street are beginning to gear up for a new materials future (Example: Cabot Corporation, and others and 21).
+Industry and Wall Street are beginning to gear up for a new materials future (Example: Cabot Corporation, and others1 and 21).